satanas/Turpial/README.rst

 Turpial
 =======

-**Summary:** A microblogging client written in Python.
-Lightweight, functional and beautiful
+**Summary:** Turpial is a light, fast and beautiful microblogging client written in Python

 *Turpial* is an alternative client for microblogging with multiple interfaces.
 At the moment it supports Twitter and Identi.ca and works with Gtk and Qt